Estancias, gauchos and the epic, empty road. A self-drive through Patagonia is a great way to get a sense of rural

 Much of this journey would be along the famed Ruta 40, a road that runs the length of the country; would this be a Route 66 or Stuart Highway for South America?
 We believed it would offer some wonderful new opportunities for our clients who like to be a little more independent, and also a good value option for trips to Argentina.

-Starting out from Esquel on a gravel road, we set the satnav for the small town of Perito Moreno, some 550 kilometers away.
-The automated voice said “continue straight for 215 miles until the next turn.”
-Let the road trip into the unknown begin!
+Starting out from Esquel on a gravel road, we set the satnav for the small town of Perito Moreno, some 550 km (341 miles) away.
+The automated voice said 'continue straight for 215 miles until the next turn.'
+Let the road trip into the unknown begin.

-The day before had been a great journey south from Bariloche, through a populated area full of colourful autumnal forests, but this was a different scale of journey.
+The day before had been a great journey south from Bariloche, through a populated area full of colorful autumnal forests, but this was a different scale of journey.
 Leaving the hills and trees behind we were now heading out on to the Patagonian steppe for real.
 Ruta 40 was taking us through scenery that was constantly changing and morphing as we drove.
 Condors floated overhead, guanacos grazed in small herds, gauchos were herding their sheep across vast estancias.

 Road signs of any description were a novelty, so when we saw a sign for a new museum we ducked off the main road and found a delightfully informative museum about the region’s history, with a reconstructed tea room from the days when the estancia that houses the museum was a refreshment pit stop for travelers on horseback.